Welcome to the University of Utah's 200-hour Yoga Teacher Training Certification Program!

 All three courses MUST be completed in order to complete the 200-hour program and the program is the same regardless of which course series is used to enroll.

-ESSF 1800/1801/1802: These courses are for students wanting to take the program for academic credit and will earn a total of 7.5 credit hours for completing the program.
+ESSF 1800/1801/1802: These courses are for students wanting to take the program for academic credit in addition to receiving a Yoga Teacher Training Certificate, earning a total of 7.5 credit hours for completing the program.
 Students can enroll for these courses through the CIS portal.

 ESSF 800/801/802: These courses are for students who do not need the academic credit hours and are completing the program for personal or professional development.
 Students can enroll for these courses through www.continue.utah.edu or through the CIS portal.

 ESSFCE 800/801/802: These courses are designed for students looking to enhance their professional development.
-An application is required for this option and students will be provided with a digital badge for their online profile post-completion.
-For more information regarding the certificate, please visit their website found here.
+Enrollment is managed by Continuing Education.
+An application may be required for this option depending on a potential candidate's personal yoga experience.
+Students will be provided with a digital badge for their online profile post-completion.
+For more information regarding the certificate, please visit Cont.
+Ed's website found here.